Carl August Buchholz: Work

 Buchholz built a total of 140 new organs between 1817 and his death in 1884.
 In addition, there were 20 rebuilds and restorations.
 All of Buchholz's organs have purely mechanical slider chests with the wedge loops he invented.

 Among Buchholz's most important works is the organ built in 1839 in the Transylvanian Kronstadt in the Protestant Biserica Neagră: with 63 stops on four manuals, the Buchholz Organ of the Black Church is the largest instrument built by Buchholz and still survives today.

 In 1821, he still completed the organ in the Barther Marienkirche together with his father.
 This organ was almost revolutionary for its time, with a 42-voice disposition distributed over two manuals and pedal and a manual range up to the three-stroke G. It is today the Buchholz organ.
 Today it is the Buchholz organ with the largest original inventory in Germany.
 The early romantic organ is of European significance.

 The largest Buchholz organ in Germany is in the Nikolaikirche (see Organ of the St. Nikolaikirche) and dates from 1841.

 List of realisations

 New buildings

 The size of the instruments is indicated in the fifth column by the number of manuals and the number of sounding stops in the sixth column.
 A capital "P" stands for an independent pedal, a small "p" for an attached pedal.
 The last column contains information on the original and present condition.
 Italicisation indicates that the organ in question is no longer preserved or that only the casing is preserved.

 With Johann Simon Buchholz

 Buchholz built the organs listed below between 1812 and 1825 together with his father Johann Simon.

 Own new buildings

 From 1817 to 1847 he built alone the following organs.

+With Carl Friedrich Buchholz as assistant

+From 1850, the son Carl Friedrich Buchholz was named a few times as an assistant.